Massachusetts Clean Energy Center

 Sacramento Municipal Utility District

-Tim has worked in the energy field for 30 years -- 2 years at the Jet Propulsion Laboratory, 8 years at Southern California Edison, 19 years at the California Energy Commission, and for the last two years at the Sacramento Municipal Utility District.
-Tim is responsible for state regulatory affairs at SMUD.
+Tim has worked in the energy field for 37 years - 2 years at the Jet Propulsion Laboratory, 8 years at Southern California Edison, 19 years at the California Energy Commission, and the last 8 years at the Sacramento Municipal Utility District.
+Tim is the Program Manager for State Regulatory Affairs at SMUD, handling interactions between SMUD and California agencies such as the California Energy Commission and the California Air Resources Board.
+At the Energy Commission, Tim was Technical Director of the Renewable Energy Program and Advisor to Energy Commissioner Jacqueline Pfannenstiel, as well as working in the energy forecasting and energy efficiency areas.
 Tim graduated from the California Institute of Technology in 1979 with a B.S in Social Science.

 Lawrence Berkeley National Laboratory